 … to the landing page of my JohnAllman.UK-branded web presence.

-I am standing for Parliament in the 2017 British general election, in the North Cornwall constituency, for the Christian Peoples Alliance (CPA).
+On 8th June 2017, I stood for Parliament in the 2017 British general election, in the North Cornwall constituency, for the Christian Peoples Alliance (CPA).

-Nationwide, the CPA is putting up 31 candidates in this election.
+Nationwide, the CPA put up 31 candidates in that election.

 - click CONTACT, to find out how to contact me, and where to find me (and follow me) on social media